-If beets aren't part of your dinner enu, it's time to discover this colourful root vegetable.
-Not only are beets low in calories and a source of fibre, they're also packed with folate and potassium.
-What's more, the same pigment that gives beets their deep reddish-purple hue is responsible for many of their potential health benefits, including cancer-fighting and anti-inflammatory properties.
+If beets aren't part of your dinner menu, they should be.
+Naturally low in calories, beets are a source of fibre and they're packed with folate and potassium.
+What's more, the same pigment that gives beets their vibrant colour - anthocyanins - has potent antioxidant and anti-inflammatory properties.

 Nutrient information per ½ cup (125 ml) cooked beets: